toolprint/homebrew-tap/DEVELOPMENT.md

-make clean       - Remove local tap and clear Homebrew caches make tap         - Tap local repository for testing make install     - Clean, tap and install formula make test        - Complete test: clean, install and verify version
+make clean       - Remove local tap and clear Homebrew caches make tap         - Tap local repository for testing make install     - Clean, tap and install formula make version     - Show the current version of the package in the formula make update      - Update the version of the package in the formula make test        - Complete test: clean, install and verify version
 ```